yourdevkalki/arbitrum-vibekit/CONTRIBUTIONS.md

-# AgentKit Contributing Guide
+# Contributing to Agentkit

-We appreciate your interest in contributing to AgentKit!
-All contributions are valuable, regardless of their size.
+Thank you for your interest in contributing to Agentkit!
+This guide outlines how you can make meaningful contributions to our project.

-## Repository Structure
+## Repository Organization

-The AgentKit repository follows a [monorepo](https://vercel.com/docs/vercel-platform/glossary#monorepo) organization.
-Each [package](https://vercel.com/docs/vercel-platform/glossary#package) exists as a subfolder with either a `package.json` (for TypeScript) or a `toml` file (for Rust crates), along with its associated code published to NPM or Cargo.
-For instance, `typescript/arbitrum-agentkit` represents one package, while `rust/arbitrum-agentkit` represents another.

-It's worth noting that not every package has implementations in both languages.
-This divergence is expected and acceptable.
-If you're interested in developing a TypeScript version of a Rust-only package (or vice versa), such contributions would be greatly appreciated!

-Here's a simplified overview of our repository structure:
+Agentkit uses a monorepo structure primarily focused on TypeScript packages, with a Rust implementation planned for release in the coming weeks.

+The repository is organized as follows:
 ```
 agentkit/
-├── typescript/
+├── examples/
-│   └── examples/
+│   └── typescript/
-│       └── lending-chatbot
+│       └── lending-agent/
-├── rust/
+│----── mcp-tools/
-│   └── examples/
+│       └── typescript/
-│       └── lending-chatbot
+|           └── emberal-mcp/
+├── CHANGELOG.md
+├── CONTRIBUTIONS.md
+├── LICENSE
+├── README.md
 ```

-## Contributing Workflow

-1. **Optional: Start with an Issue**

-Before reporting bugs or requesting features, please check if someone has already created an issue for it.
-For minor bugs or features that you'd like to address yourself, feel free to skip this initial step.

-2. **Development Process**

-Follow these general steps to contribute changes:
+## How to Contribute

+### 1. Preliminary Steps

+While not mandatory for minor changes, consider creating an issue first for significant bugs or feature requests.
+Check existing issues to avoid duplication.

+### 2. Development Guidelines

+To contribute effectively:
 - Fork the repository
-- Create a feature or bugfix branch
-- Write tests
-- Update CHANGELOG.md

-3. **Pull Request Process**

-When your changes are ready for submission, complete these additional steps:

-- Fill out the PR template thoroughly with comprehensive details
+- Check the README.md file on the mcp-tools for additional information on developing MCP tools
+- Develop your new tools or add functionality
+- Consider creating example agents that demonstrate your tools
-    - Include screenshots or videos demonstrating your changes when possible
+- Document your changes in CHANGELOG.md

+### 3. Submitting Your Work

+When preparing your pull request:
-- Reference any related issues
+- Link to any related issues
-- Verify that all CI checks pass
+- Ensure all continuous integration checks pass
+- Provide clear documentation of your changes

-4. **PR Review Expectations**
+### 4. Review Process

-After submitting your PR, you can expect an acknowledgment within 1 day and an initial review by an assigned maintainer within 1 day.
-Once all feedback is addressed and approval is granted, the maintainer will merge your PR for inclusion in the next release.
+After submission, you can expect:
+- An acknowledgment within 2-3 days
+- Initial review by a maintainer within 5 days
+- Merging after all feedback is addressed and approval is granted

-## Getting Help
+## Getting Support

-If you encounter difficulties, consider these options:
+If you need assistance:

-- Search through existing issues
+- Review existing issues for similar problems
-- Contact the Arbitrum Agentkit team
+- Reach out to the Arbitrum Agentkit team
-- Open a new issue
+- Open a new issue with a detailed description